opdavies/oliverdavies.uk/source/_pages/subscription.md

 {% block content %}

- In less time than it takes to post on a job board, and for a fraction of the cost, get access to a certified Drupal development expert, core contributor and multiple-time DrupalCon speaker for a fixed monthly fee.
+ In less time than it takes to post on a job board, and for a fraction of the cost, get unlimited access to a certified Drupal development expert, core contributor and multiple-time DrupalCon speaker for a fixed monthly fee.
 No surprises.
 Cancel anytime.

 ## You're already running my code in production